theblockstalk/upgradeable-proxy/README.md

 You can do the following changes on an upgraded contract and it will behave as if you have replaced the contract and kept the state.

+1. Add (append) in new storage variables to the upgraded smart contract and use it in functions.
+   - See contracts _UintAdvancedV2b_NewStorage_, _UintAdvancedV2e_NewStorage_, _UintAdvancedV2f_NewStorage_ and _UintAdvancedV2j_NewStorage_.
+   - You can add new storage variables, however, these new variables cannot be used in any state change operations.
+They can be read and set, but cannot be used in conjunction with **any** of the contract's pre-existing variables.
+They can be used in any new function.
+   - **Note:** new variables must be appended to not change the existing order of variables.
+Soo point 1 of Section 3.3.2 You can't below
-1. Change function logic of pre-existing functions so long as the signature does not change.
+2. Change function logic of pre-existing functions so long as the signature does not change.
    - See contracts _UintSimple_, _UintAdvancedV2g_OverrideFunctionGetter_ and _UintAdvancedV2h_OverrideFunctionSetter_
-2. Add new functions to the upgraded contract.
+3. Add new functions to the upgraded contract.
    - See contract _UintAdvancedV2a_NewFunction_
    - **Note:** the new function can be added in any place in the contract.
 It does not need to be added as the last function.
 See contract _UintAdvancedV2i_NewFunction_
    - **Note:** applications or other smart contracts will need to know about the upgrade to be able to call the new function with the new ABI.
-3. Add new events to the upgraded contract.
+4. Add new events to the upgraded contract.
    - See contract _UintAdvancedV2c_NewEvent_
    - **Note:** applications or other smart contracts will need to know about the upgrade to be able to watch for the new event with the new ABI.
-4. Change the order of transactions in a function.
+5. Change the order of transactions in a function.
    - See contract _UintAdvancedV2d_ReverseFunctionOrder_
-5. Change visibility for upgraded functions.
+6. Change visibility for upgraded functions.
    - **Note:** Only the following changes were tested
      - public --> external.
 Functions were still callable externally.
 See contract _UintAdvancedV2j_ChangeVisibility_
      - public --> internal.
 Function calls could no longer be made. see contract _UintAdvancedV2k_ChangeVisibility_
    - **TODO:** test this more
+   - **Note:** Normal contract inheritance does not allow this functionality.
+Ergo the compiler will not issue any warnings when using upgradeable contracts as such.
+Use with caution.
-6. Change access modifier view to pure.
+7. Change access modifier view to pure.
    - See contract _UintAdvancedV2i_ChangeKeyword_
+   - **Note:** Normal contract inheritance does not allow this functionality.
+Ergo the compiler will not issue any warnings when using upgradeable contracts as such.
+Use with caution. **TODO:** is this true???
-7. Remove events from the contract
+8. Remove events from the contract
    - See contract _UintEventV2a_RemovedEvent_
-8. Change the return type for function calls.
+9. Change the return type for function calls.
    - Changing to return solidity value types (uint, string etc), as well as arrays and tuples were successful
    - See contracts _UintAdvancedV2k_ChangeReturn_ to _UintAdvancedV2s_ChangeReturn_ (all letters k-s)
    - Changing to return structs was not tested due to limitations of the javascript web3 object at the time.
 See contract _UintAdvancedV2t_ChangeReturn_
    - **TODO** do above test when web3.js is updated
    - **Note:** applications or other smart contracts will need to know about the upgrade to be able to correctly interpret the new return values with the new ABI.
+   - **Note:** Normal contract inheritance does not allow this functionality.
+Ergo the compiler will not issue any warnings when using upgradeable contracts as such.
+Use with caution. **TODO:** is this true???

 #### 3.3.2 You can't

 You cannot do the following changes on an upgraded contract and expect that it will behave like an updated contract with the same state.

-1. Add in new storage variables to the upgraded smart contract and use it in functions.
-   - See contracts _UintAdvancedV2b_NewStorage_, _UintAdvancedV2e_NewStorage_, _UintAdvancedV2f_NewStorage_ and _UintAdvancedV2j_NewStorage_.
-   - You can add new storage variables, however, these new variables cannot be used in any state change operations.
-They can be read and set, but cannot be used in conjunction with **any** of the contract's pre-existing variables.
-They can be used in any new function.
-   - **Note:** a workaround for this would be to create another [separate] contract with new state variable which can be called by the new contract.
-The initial upgradeable contract would have to have a pre-existing address in place so that this could be used to point to such a separate smart contract...
-   - **TODO:** test workaround as stated above
-2. Change the order of previously defined state variables in the next version upgraded smart contracts
+1. Change the order of previously defined state variables in the next version upgraded smart contracts
    - See contract _DoubleUintV2_
-3. Declare any variables with initialized values `uint variable1 = 8`.
+2. Declare any variables with initialized values `uint variable1 = 8`.
 This includes declare any constant state variables `uint constant variable1 = 8`.
    - **Note:** state variables must be initialized using the intialize() function.
    - See contract _UintInitialize_